razinj/whatsapp-cih-bot/README.md

 ### Final words

+If you like the app, give it a star ⭐

-Your imagination is the limit, clone/fork the repo and add as much needed modification or functionalities.
+Your imagination is the limit, clone/fork the repo, adapt and/or add as much needed modifications or functionalities.

+Wondering what is Gotify ?
 I will shamelessly link my post on how to [install Gotify server](https://razinj.dev/how-to-install-gotify-docker-compose/) in case needed.